SecurityLab-UCD/alpharewrite/README.md

 ## Description

-This tool rewrites Haskell tasks in Benchmark-F to remove natural language elements from the code, getting a NL-free alpha-equivalent version of the task.
+This tool rewrites Haskell tasks in (TF-Bench)[https://github.com/SecurityLab-UCD/TF-Bench] to remove natural language elements from the code, getting an NL-free alpha-equivalent version of the task.

 ### Rewriting "Atomic" Types

 This step removes natural language elements from the type signature, while ensuring that the type signature remains valid.
-Note that we do not change build-in special constructors like `()` or `[]`.
+Note that we do not change built-in special constructors like `()` or `[]`.

-For example, we rewrite task
+For example, we rewrite the task

 ```haskell
 -- dependencies